trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

 Now you can create NFTs with the `@ligo/fa` library and show them on a web page.

-In the next section, you will add the buy and sell functions to smart contract and update the frontend application to allow these actions.
+In the next section, you add the buy and sell functions to smart contract and update the frontend application to allow these actions.

 When you are ready, continue to [Part 2: Buying and selling tokens](./part-2).